Counseling first-generation students about college

 Let students know that they can take classes at local community colleges and earn both high school and college credit.

-Develop relationships with community groups and outreach organizations that provide academic help to young people.
+Develop relationships with community access groups and outreach organizations that provide academic help to young people.

 Research programs for first-generation and other at-risk students such as AVID, CollegeEd®, Talent Search, Upward Bound, Urban League, and summer bridge programs.